{hjemmesidekongen}/ai

 Three layers of verification prevent incomplete work from shipping:

-1. verification-gate (claude-core) - 5-step proof protocol: identify → run → read → verify → claim
+1. verification-gate (kronen) - 5-step proof protocol: identify → run → read → verify → claim

-2. plan-verifier (claude-core) - two-stage wave verification: mechanical spec compliance, then quality review
+2. plan-verifier (kronen) - two-stage wave verification: mechanical spec compliance, then quality review

-3. completion-gate (dev-engine) - 10-point quality criteria run by the code-reviewer agent
+3. completion-gate (smedjen) - 10-point quality criteria run by the code-reviewer agent

 All three are mandatory.
 None can be bypassed by the implementing agent.